706RobertoRLima/lsm6_driver/README.md

 # Run commands

-make test  -> Compiles all source files, links them into an executable test_runner inside build/, and then runs it. make lib   -> Compiles only the main source file (lsm6.c) into an object file (lsm6.o) inside build/.
-Useful for building the library without running tests. make clean -> Deletes the entire build/ directory and all compiled files, allowing for a clean rebuild. make help  -> list of option
+make test  -> Compiles all source files, links them into an executable test_runner inside build/, and then runs it.\
+make lib   -> Compiles only the main source file (lsm6.c) into an object file (lsm6.o) inside build/.
+Useful for building the library without running tests.\
+make clean -> Deletes the entire build/ directory and all compiled files, allowing for a clean rebuild.\
+make help  -> list of option\n